Troubleshooting Connection Issues

 This message is shown when the first connection attempt ever to the media server fails.

 Not Connected (wss).
-Reconnecting in a few seconds
+Attempting to connect in a few seconds…

 This message is shown when a subsequent (re)connection attempt to the media server fails.